 |Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

-A nuclear reactor produces heat.
-A steam generator converts that heat into high pressure steam.
-The steam expands while turning a steam turbine which drives a line synchronous generator to produce 60 Hz 3 Phase electric power.
+A nuclear reactor produces heat which is used to heat the circulating nitrate salt.
+A steam generator uses that heat to produce high pressure steam.
+The steam expands through a steam turbine which drives a line synchronous generator to produce 60 Hz 3 Phase electric power.

 A steam generator reference paper is Steam Generation - An Overview by Babcock and Wilcox.

 Spray evaporator theory is discussed in the reference: Spray Evaporator Theory

 Steam plants are discussed in the references: Steam Plant Operation and Industrial Boilers and Heat Recovery Steam Generators.

 In a liquid sodium cooled Fast Neutron Reactor (FNR) for safety purposes the systems that transport heat out of the primary sodium pool use both an isolated secondary liquid sodium circuit and an isolated nitrate salt circuit between each immersed intermediate heat exchange bundle and the corresponding steam generator.
 There is an induction type circulation pump in the secondary sodium return pipe from the sodium-salt heat exchanger to the intermediate heat exchange bundle.
 There is a magnetically coupled molten salt pump in the salt return pipe from the remote salt dump tank to the sodium-salt heat exchanger.
 The remote salt dump tank has an electric heater to remelt the salt when necessary.

 The salt level in the remote salt dump tank is controlled via the pressure of a compressed air charge over the remote dump tank.
 This gauge air pressure varies from zero when the remote dump tank is full to ~ 1 bar when the remote dump tank is almost empty.